 MARYVILLE (WATE) – Two kittens were found covered in chemicals Friday night and authorities are trying to figure out who did it to them.

-Blount County Humane Society President and animal cruelty investigator Steven Phipps says they were covered in a sticky product called ‘Good Stuff’ which is used to insulate gaps around windows and doors.
+Blount County Humane Society President and animal cruelty investigator Steven Phipps says they were covered in a sticky product called ‘Good Stuff.’
+It’s used to insulate gaps around windows and doors.

-“It was a shocking thing to see…It is terrible, nobody can imagine why anybody would do that,” said Phipps.
+“It was a shocking thing to seem” said Phipps.
+“It is terrible, nobody can imagine why anybody would do that,” said Phipps.

 Blount County Humane Society would like for anyone who knows what happened to these kittens to speak up.